CryptechTest/minetest_doc_items/API.md

 Do not add groups if:

 * The group is only used internally
-* The group is unteresting for the player
+* The group is uninteresting for the player
 * A factoid covering this group already exists
 * Writing a factoid would be more useful
 * The group is a mining or damage group